 David Farrar might have become a major romantic star had he not played so many conflicted, often unpleasant, characters.
 His masterful mountain expert in Black Narcissus, for example, can offer no solutions for the Holy women that come in contact with him.
 Squire Reddin is basically an arrogant cad, a peer all but above the law.
 He initially considers Hazel just more prey for his hunt, and would like nothing more than to keep her as a back door mistress.
 We can’t believe he could be true to Hazel in the long run.

 Cyril Cusack’s Edward, sadly, makes a compact with God that undermines his own marriage, putting himself in the same unnecessary position as Robert Mitchum’s schoolteacher in Ryan’s Daughter.
 The minister is not a fool, only innocent.
-He’s sensitive enough not to simply blame everything on Hazel’s pagan charms, as he also defaults to spiritualism instead of simply talking to the girl.
+He’s sensitive enough not to simply blame everything on Hazel’s pagan charms, yet he also defaults to spiritualism instead of simply talking to the girl.
 The tragedy is that Edward only briefly gets a chance to redeem himself.
 He’s a rare ‘good Christian’ character who isn’t unduly blamed for everything.

 David O. Selznick often exerted behind-the-scenes influence on movies using his stable of talent.
 He was an executive producer on several foreign pictures.
 He was in on the production of The Third Man partly because Carol Reed hired two of his contractees, but DOS’ meddling was reportedly limited to changing the opening narration.
 On both Gone to Earth and Vittorio De Sica’s Stazione Termini he injected himself deep into the filmmaking process.
 In each case, after (probably) warping the foreign director’s vision, he re-edited both films for America, and in the case of Gone to Earth essentially made his own version.
 When he discovered that he could do what he wanted with the American release, he went full ‘movie doctor’ mad on Powell’s picture, jettisoning a third of the footage (‘dull stuff’) and hiring Rouben Mamoulian to do retakes.

 In the case of the De Sica picture, I avoided Selznick’s Indiscretion of an American Wife and only caught up with the Italian original on an early Criterion disc.
-With Gone to Earth, we didn’t have access to the original picture until an early Region 2 DVD (made possible by the gift of an all-region DVD player by a close friend).
+With Gone to Earth, we didn’t have access to the original picture until an early Region 2 DVD (made possible by the gift of my first all-region DVD player by a close friend).
 I’d seen Selznick’s cut, The Wild Heart on the old ‘Z’ Channel and was unmoved.
 With the original, we can now at least know what we’re looking at.
 I think that Gone to Earth is in the same league as the Archers’ more famous productions.
 It’s still a fine and absorbing drama.

 KL Studio Classics Blu-ray gives us Gone to Earth / The Wild Heart as separate encodings on one disc.
 The lawyers have apparently decided that ‘The Wild Heart’ is the official version, even though it’s not even recommended, except as evidence of producer tampering.
 The masterful original Gone to Earth is included as an ‘extra.’